arcus/education_modules/using_redcap_api/using_redcap_api.md

 The R packages that streamline this effort (we like REDCapR and redcapAPI) are great and seem very stable, and we provide links to them toward the end of this module, but R packages depend on volunteers who keep them updated.
 Therefore, we think it's useful to know how to use the basic method we'll share here, even if in the future you prefer a different approach.
 </div>

 First, open RStudio and create a new R Markdown (File > New File > R Markdown).
-Give your R Markdown the title and author information you want, leave the default output choice (HTML), and click on "OK."
+Give your R Markdown the title and author information you want, leave the default output choice (HTML), and click on **OK.**

 ![The new R Markdown dialog box from RStudio.](media/new_r_markdown.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->